Jessica-Jane Clement: TV and films

 Also in 2013, she starred in the short film Two Persons Max, for which she won the award for Best Supporting Actress at the Los Angeles Movie Awards.
 On 6 March 2014, she appeared in the third episode of the Sky1 series The Smoke, playing Tanya, a mixed martial arts ring girl.

 2014 saw the release of horror film Devil's Tower, in which Clement played Kate.
 She received positive reviews for her role, with Gareth Jones of Dread Central saying: "In the supporting realm, [Clement] nearly steals the show as sexpot Kate, the gossipy neighbour whose delightful demeanour is the only thing that keeps her persistent nosiness from crossing the line.
 She’s note-perfect in the part from beginning to end".

 In 2015, she appeared in the Channel 4 documentary show, The Auction House, with her husband, Lee Stafford.

 In 2016, Clement starred as Jasmine in comedy Gangsters, Gamblers and Geezers, a story about two lovable losers, Krish and Lee who get fired from their call centre jobs.
 2016 also saw Clement star in Redwood alongside Buffy star Nicholas Brandon, about a couple who go hiking in the woods and disturb a nest of vampires.
 Clement finished off 2016 starring as Gillian alongside Alex Zane in Cannibals and Carpet Fitters, a comedy horror about a group of carpet fitters who are sent on a job to an old Country house in the middle of nowhere.

 In 2017, Clement filmed up and coming movies Order Of Kings: The Dark Kingdom - a medieval fantasy drama, as well as horror movie Black Site and dark comedy Dead Ringer.

 In 2022, Clement played a supporting role in the MTV original television film All I Didn’t Want for Christmas, co-starring alongside Kel Mitchell as his character Wolf’s Elven boss at Santa Claus’s workshop in the North Pole.
 The film also stars Gabourey Sidibe and Loretta Devine.

+In 2023, she made an uncredited appearance with her husband in the finals of The Apprentice (British series 17).